The alpine skiing slopes are famous all over the world.

 Oh yes - I've been there, done that! 🙂 Gotta love those lounges at the bottom of the ski slopes.
 If someone brought me this drink, I would have a hard time leaving.
 What a deliciously warming drink!
 Great spices and an interesting mixture of spirits.
 Plum schnapps is a new for me.
 I'm going to have to look that one up.
 Great post Helene!

 What a fun recipe!
-I've heard of hot tea drinks with booze, but have never had one.
+I've heard of hot tea drinks like this, but have never had one.
 You make it sound so interesting!
 And the recipe certainly looks tasty.
 Good stuff - thanks.

 What a delicious way to warm up from the inside out!
 And you reminded me of the fun times skiing with my friends 🙂